 On a grander scale, several larger historic houses are known for their parklands and formal gardens.
 Muckross House & Gardens stands out for its grounds, even in the setting of Killarney National Park.

-In Waterford, the grounds of Curraghmore House cover 2,500 acres—the largest such gardens in Ireland.
+One of the best things to do in Waterford is to tour the grounds of Curraghmore House, which covers 2,500 acres—the largest of such gardens in Ireland.
 Formal gardens, ancient woodlands, and grazing lands attract many different species of birds, and other wildlife.

 Kilkenny Castle was built by the Normans in 1195, although its present appearance owes much to Victorian remodeling.
 Its parklands, gardens, and lake are spread over 50 acres, with the formal rose garden being just one highlight.